Salsa Timing: The Difference Between Salsa On 1 and On 2

 - On2 timing feels smoother because you tend to have more time to turn

-- On1 timing connects more to the phrasing and melody in the music
+- On1 timing connects more to the phrasing, melodies and cow bell

-- On2 timing connects more to the instruments in the music
+- On2 timing connects more to the bass, conga, and clave

 - You can dance On2 a few different ways depending on which instruments are prominent